transmitsms/transmitsms-api-php-client/README.md

 Download the APIClient2.php file and locate somewhere in your application directory structure.
 Add the following lines to your PHP script.

-> sorry, we don't support composer, yet.*
+> sorry, we don't support composer, yet.

     <?php
     include 'APIClient2.php';

     $api = new transmitsmsAPI('API_KEY', 'API_SECRET');

-replace `'API_KEY'` and `'API_SECRET'` with your account credentials.
+Replace `'API_KEY'` and `'API_SECRET'` with your account credentials.

-see examples folder for endpoint usage examples
+See examples folder for endpoint usage examples.

 ## Credits
 Include a section for credits in order to highlight and link to the authors of your project.